 Izakaya.
 A Japanese kind of restaurant.
 I took this picture on our second evening in Tokyo.
-Believe or not but it was in Shinjuku, the Tokyo office district with sky scrapers all around.
+Believe it or not, but it was in Shinjuku, the Tokyo office district with skyscrapers all around.
 We went there to enjoy our first sake served traditional way (>>>).
 As far as I can recall, this one was located under a railway flyover.
 The contrast was incredible.

 Colorful street decorations, festivals, and … many symbols where you do not expect them.
-The street decoration on the picture above is koinobori – wind socks that represent carps, a national symbol.
-The carp is capable of moving up-stream, thus it is a symbol of perseverance and strength.
+The street decoration on the picture above is koinobori – windsocks that represent carps, a national symbol.
+The carp is capable of moving up-stream.
+Thus it is a symbol of perseverance and strength.
 Koinobori displayed around a house, tell you how many family members live inside, sizes and colors will tell you, who they are (>>>).

 The kids in uniforms just out of school.
 You see many of them walking in small groups around the streets or journeying in public transport, no matter whether in small villages or great cities.
 They seem to be very self-reliant.
-On the other hand, Japan seems to be a very safe and reliant country, and there are always people around you that are ready to assist.
+On the other hand, Japan appears to be a very safe and reliant country, and there are always people around you that are ready to assist.

-Shinto, Buddhism and the shrines.
+Shinto, Buddhism, and shrines.
 Japanese have a specific attitude to religion.
-As I understand there is nothing there like church going, but Japanese like to pay respect to deities – no matter whether Shinto or Buddhist.
-And there are many different kinds of charms you can buy and carry with you or just leave in the shrine in a special place (>>>).
+As I understand, there is nothing there like church-going, but Japanese like to pay respect to deities – no matter whether Shinto or Buddhist.
+And there are many different kinds of charms you can buy and carry with you or just leave in the shrine in a particular place (>>>).

 Yukata and kimono.
 A traditional kimono consists of many layers.
-Its simplest form (looking a bit like a house coat) is called yukata.
+Its purest form (looking a bit like a housecoat) is called yukata.
 You can see people dressed traditional way in the streets and in public transit.
-As I understand traditional clothing is considered a casual but elegant one.
-Of course there are very elegant traditional dresses, too (>>>).
-On our first days we tried to secretly or more openly photograph people dressed traditional way, buy after a couple of days we had so many photos, that we stopped doing it.
+As I understand, traditional clothing is considered a casual but elegant one.
+Of course, there are exquisite traditional dresses, too (>>>).
+On our first days, we tried to secretly or more openly photograph people dressed traditional way.
+After a couple of days, we had so many photos that we stopped doing it.